alberto-martino/alberto-martino/README.md

 # Hi, welcome to my profile!

-I am Alberto Martino, a second-year BSc Politics and Data Science Student at [the London School of Economics](https://www.lse.ac.uk/).
+I am Alberto Martino, a third-year BSc Politics and Data Science Student at [the London School of Economics](https://www.lse.ac.uk/).

 ## About Me